 FDA Issues New Breast Implant Labeling Recommendations to Improve Patient Communication

-September 29, 2020 - The FDA released new guidance on breast implant labeling, patient communication and informed consent today.
-The updated guidelines recommend that implant manufacturers incorporate a boxed warning and a patient decision checklist into the patient brochure.
+October 27, 2021 - The FDA released new guidance on breast implant labeling, patient communication and informed consent today.
+The updated guidelines recommend that implant manufacturers incorporate a 'black box warning' and a decision checklist into the patient brochure.
 It also provides updated implant rupture screening recommendations.

-The FDA suggested a boxed warning be part of the physician and patient materials for breast implants.
-The agency believes a boxed warning would be useful in communicating breast implant risks that have been identified.
-A boxed warning generally informs patients that:
+The FDA is requiring that a boxed warning be part of the physician and patient materials for breast implants.
+The agency believes a 'black box warning' will be useful in communicating breast implant risks that have been identified.
+The boxed warning will inform patients that:

 - Breast implants are not considered lifetime devices;